 - Solid or split band arches

-Examples of Cathedral Styles
+Different Cathedral Styles

 Regardless of the rest of the ring's design, the critical feature of a cathedral setting is the sweeping arches.
 However, you'll notice many different styles as you shop for jewelry with a cathedral setting.
 The following examples can help illustrate some of the options.

-Cathedral Settings with Fancy Stone Shapes
+Cathedral Settings With Fancy Stone Shapes

-Cathedral Settings with Decorated Arches
+Cathedral Settings With Decorated Arches

 The arches on a cathedral setting don't have to be plain precious metal.
 They often feature engraving, carving, or filigree.
-In this cathedral design fashion ring from Amazon, a 1.5-carat London blue topaz is set of by two elaborate sterling silver filigree arches and tiny, sparkling cubic zirconia.
+In this cathedral design fashion ring from Amazon, a 1.5-carat London blue topaz is set off by two elaborate sterling silver filigree arches and tiny, sparkling cubic zirconia.
 This design retails for about $30.

 Build-Your-Own Cathedral Rings